p2eengineering/kalp-studio-documentation/docs/Dev-documentation/KRC-Token-Standard/KRC-20-Token-Contract.md

 **Authorization:** Yes, only authorized clients (e.g., Deployer) can call the `Initialize` function.
 This ensures proper control over token creation and prevents unauthorized deployments.

+!!!Note
-_Authorization checks are crucial and intentionally omitted for brevity.
-Specific authorization mechanisms depend on the smart contract's design and deployment environment._
+Authorization checks are crucial and intentionally omitted for brevity.
+Specific authorization mechanisms depend on the smart contract's design and deployment environment.

 ## **Token Operations**